Are Tiny Houses Great? 77 Reasons People Love Them

 - Places value on people interactions instead of suburban isolation.

-- Tiny houses and tiny house dwellers thrive in, demand and fully support walkable communities, which everyone can benefit from.
+- Tiny houses and tiny house dwellers thrive in, demand and fully support walkable communities, and that benefits everyone.

-- Promoted high design priorities over low cost priorities.
+- They promoted high design priorities instead of low cost priorities.

 - The provide a new market for builders to supply